Nicole Faraday

 Nicole Faraday (born 28 July 1976), is a TMA Award-winning actress, best known for her leading roles on British television series Bad Girls, Casualty and Emmerdale.

 Early life

-Nicole Faraday was born as Nicola Morris in Wegberg, West Germany, on Wednesday, 28 July 1976, to British parents.
+Nicole Faraday was born as Nicola Morris in Wegberg, West Germany, on 28 July 1976 to British parents.
 Her father, a consultant doctor, was a medical officer in the Royal Air Force working at the RAF Hospital Wegberg, a British base in Germany at the time of her birth.
 The family later moved back to her mother's home town of Swanage in Dorset.
 Nicole attended Talbot Heath School in Bournemouth, Clayesmore School in Blandford Forum, Dorset, and went on to train in musical theatre at the Guildford School of Acting.